Self-hosting with MicroK8s

 that the Home Assistant pod is deployed on the NAS.
 This is easily accomplished

-field in the pod spec:
+with a nodeName field in the pod spec:

 apiVersion: apps/v1